andy-jude/andy-jude/README.md

 My name is Andy, and I am a senior studying IT at the University of Minnesota with minors in Computer Science, Management, and Entrepreneurship.

-- 🔭 I’m currently working on ways to help improve efficiency at the University of Minnesota IT Helpdesk.
+- 🔭 I’m currently working on ways to help improve efficiency and save time for student employees at the University of Minnesota IT Helpdesk.
-- 🌱 I’m currently learning about how to manage IT Networks.
+- 🌱 I’m currently learning about how to manage IT Networks at the University of Minnesota.
-- ⚡ Fun fact: I have almost visited every state in the United States
+- ⚡ Fun fact: I have almost visited every state in the United States.
 - - 📫 How to connect with me: linkedin.com/in/andrew-jude/
 - 😄 Pronouns: He/Him/His